Juev/test-tcp/README.md

 ## Config

 Configuration should be writen in TOML format.
+Examples places in `data` directory.

 Location for config file can be handled from command line with `-c` key.
 Full list of command line flags:

     $ ./test-tcp -h